rwilcox/my-learnings-docs/learning_aws.md

 Resource -> Stage has many resources -> custom domain names map resources + stages to a URL / path exposed to the Internet.

+### Setting up paths in API Gateway

+API Gateway -> Custom Domain Mappings: where you can configure what path the API is under.
+Want all your APIs to be under `/rest/` or `/api` ?
+Set it in your custom domain name's API mapping, but this is optional (although likely a best practice - you don't know what non API related things your API gateway could serve)

+### API Gateway setup

+Resources - how to define your routes

+Can nest resources - ie have a resource that is /documents/ and a sub resource in that which is v1, so your resulting routes will be example.com/documents/v1/

 ### Notes on getting Dynomodb and API Gateway talking to each other